ggerganov/ggml/docs/gguf.md

     // Any keys that do not follow these rules are invalid. gguf_string_t key;

-    // The length of the value, in bytes uint32_t value_len;
     // The type of the value.
     // Must be one of the `gguf_metadata_value_type` values. gguf_metadata_value_type value_type;